ApekshaHatle/RecipeFindingSystem/README.md

 ## For searching :
 * Enter the Dish name and click Search With Dish Name

 ![image](https://github.com/ApekshaHatle/RecipeFindingSystem/assets/124706186/ffd73f06-dff4-40c1-b38d-7da79d4d132c)

 * Enter Ingredient name and click Search With Ingredient

 ![image](https://github.com/ApekshaHatle/RecipeFindingSystem/assets/124706186/7f61ae8a-e5d9-443f-8516-a0bb43218de4)

+## Other Functions :
+The user can also Update, Delete and Clear entries.
+Click Exit to exit the System